clusterBMA: Bayesian model averaging for clustering

+As in most statistical and machine learning methods, many elements of clustering analysis require the analyst to make reasoned and considered choices including the choice of algorithms, validation indices, and numbers of clusters.
+Our approach makes these aspects of the clustering process more transparent, which would otherwise tend to be hidden from the presentation of analysis and results.
+The outputs from \textit{clusterBMA} highlight variation in clustering results across different algorithms, assessment of the quality of the contribution from each algorithm, and combination of these results in a principled way that allows subsequent inferences to calibrate for the uncertainty that arises in an ``M-open" candidate model space.
+When making modelling decisions, the analyst's due diligence should include considered choice of a CIVI for weighting each clustering model according to traits which reflect the clustering objectives of the analysis.
+Clustering algorithms and CIVIs have different use cases which should be selected to align with the objectives of a given analysis.
 With this method, as with all Bayesian model averaging, the principle of `Garbage In, Garbage Out' applies and the onus remains on the analyst to only average across input models that seem plausible and each provide useful insight into the data.
-Including poor models as an input will dilute the quality of the model averaging results.\\~\
+Including poor models as an input could dilute the quality of the model averaging results.\\~\